Daoenti/Kingmaker/Organizations/Sisters of the Golden Erinyes.md

 - Forced labor as character building
 - Theological indoctrination through pain association

-The Sisters maintain meticulous records of their successes - children who have been broken sufficiently to become obedient servants, some of whom even join the order or affiliated Hellknight organizations.
+The Sisters maintain meticulous records of their successes - children who have been broken sufficiently to become obedient servants, some of whom even join the order or affiliated [[Organizations/Hellknights|Hellknight]] organizations.

 ## Structure